30+ Successful PWA Examples for Your Inspiration

 Hence, Pinterest got terrific results: a 44% increase in revenue from user-generated ads, a 50% increase in higher-ad click-through rates, and enhanced engagement from users.

-In 2017, Twitter found that 80% of their users were mobile and the majority of these users have a poor internet connection.
+In 2017, Twitter found that 80% of its users were mobile & the majority of these users have a poor internet connection.

 Thus, Twitter decided to provide better engagement and performance to all these users.
 Hence, Twitter launched a progressive web app known as “Twitter Lite”.

-Twitter Lite is smaller in size than Twitter.
-It provides users to add PWA to the home screen, push notifications, and more.
+Twitter Lite’s size is 600KB, which is way smaller than the size of its Android counterpart (23.5MB).
+It allows users to add PWA to the home screen, send push notifications, and more.

 It also loads pages quickly, reduces data usage by optimizing images, and relying more on cached data.

-With the new progressive web app, Twitter achieved incredible results like a 65% increase in pages per session, 75% increase in Tweets sent, and 20% reduction in bounce rate.
+With the new progressive web app, Twitter achieved incredible results like a 65% increase in pages per session, a 75% increase in Tweets sent, and a 20% reduction in bounce rate.